shawn-witemyre/Crypto_Currency_Tracker/README.md

 # How to use
 Download or clone the files.
 Install npm from the terminal.
 Also install all of the packages in the terminal as well.
-The packages are express, body-parser and request.
+The packages are express, body-parser, pug and request.

 # Enter in terminal
 ```
 init npm
-install express body-parser request
+install express body-parser request pug
 npm install nodemon
 ```